kimai/kimai/SECURITY.md

 You will be mentioned in the release notes if your issue is valid.
 I am grateful for any (discrete) disclosure of vulnerabilities!

+Please note: if you are asking for money, I will not reply.
+I receive these scam messages every day...